gchure/phd/src/chapter_03/section_04_DNA_mutants.md

 was measured via flow cytometry.
-As we mutated only a single amino acid with the minimum number of base pair changes to the codons from the wild-type sequence, we find it unlikely that the repressor copy number was drastically altered from those reported in Ref. [@garcia2011] for the wild-type sequence paired with the same ribosomal binding site sequence.
+As we mutated only a single amino acid with the minimum number of base pair changes to the codons from the wild-type sequence, we find it unlikely that the repressor copy number was drastically altered from those reported in @garcia2011 for the wild-type sequence paired with the same ribosomal binding site sequence.
 In characterizing the effects of these DNA binding mutations, we take the repressor copy number to be unchanged.
 Any error introduced by this